TalaoDAO/context/README.md

 ### Description

 This credential is used only for authentication by phone number.
-All properties are required.
+It is a telephone proof.

 ### Displayed attributes